hanbing6228/15-Interactive-web-HW/README.md

 ![Bacteria by filterforge.com](Images/bacteria_by_filterforgedotcom.jpg)

-In this assignment, you will build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).
+build an interactive dashboard to explore the [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity/).

-## Step 1 - Plotly.js
+##  Plotly.js

 Use Plotly.js to build interactive charts for your dashboard.